 Maple Park Burlington

 Maple Park is also home to one of Burlington’s five community gardens.
-Wander your way from the parking lot (shared with the Burlington Gymnastics Club) towards Mapleview Centre and you’ll stumble upon a quaint strolling path complete with plants and flower gardens maintain by the community.
+Wander your way from the parking lot (shared with the Burlington Gymnastics Club) towards Mapleview Centre and you’ll stumble upon a quaint strolling path complete with plants and flower gardens maintained by the community.
 It’s a great spot to sit and read while enjoying your tea.
 You can also add a few steps to your day by taking a longer stroll along the gravel path that stretches from the flower garden all around the perimeter of the park.
 Perfect for walking with friends or a family pet.

 Maple Park Burlington